Using Services & Dependency Injection

 AppModule: Same instance of service is available

-. in our whole app in all components in all directives in all other services.AppComponent: Same instance of Service is available for
+Application-wide. in our whole app in all components in all directives in all other services.AppComponent: Same instance of Service is available for

-(but not for other services)Any other component: Same instance of service is available for
+all components(but not for other services)Any other component: Same instance of service is available for

-the component and all its child components
+the component and all its child components.

-that tree of components. in a lowest level it will actually even overwrite
+The instances don’t propagate up, they only go down that tree of components. in a lowest level it will actually even overwrite if we were to provide the same service on a hight level

 Injecting Services into Services

-service can be injected into other service by using a specific metadata @Injectable
+service can be injected into other service by using a specific metadata @Injectable.
+Let’s say you have a serveice A and target service, if you want inject A into target then you should add the @Injectable to target.

 Cross-Component Communication Through Service